Sakura-IT/SonnetAmiga/README.md

 # Hardware

 SonnetAmiga has the following hardware requirements:
-- Amiga 3000/3000T/4000/4000T.
+- Amiga 1200/3000/3000T/4000/4000T.
 - ELBOX Mediator for one of the above Amiga models.
 3.3V PCI power rail is necessary.
 Note that among big box Mediators, only 3000Di is equipped with it by default.
+For the A1200, this is the 1200TX model.
 We're investigating if it's possible to mod the other models.
-- Sonnet Crescendo 7200 with local memory installed.
+- Sonnet Crescendo 7200 with local memory installed (up to 128 or 256MB
+  depending on installed graphics card).
-- 3Dfx Voodoo 3 or ATI Radeon 92xx graphics card.
+- 3Dfx Voodoo 3 or ATI Radeon 9200 (ID $5960 and $5C63) graphics card.

 # Building